Robbie English, Broker and REALTOR

 Let’s talk logistics.
 When you’re involved in a transaction under Intermediary Without Appointments, it can feel awkward.
 Suddenly, you’re no longer receiving advice from the professional you hired.
 You may feel exposed.
 Sellers often say, “I feel like I lost my agent.”
 That’s because you did – in terms of advocacy, anyway.

 In Intermediary With Appointments, both parties still benefit from guidance, but that only works when the brokerage has more than one associate.
 Smaller brokerages may not offer this flexibility.
-Again, this is where working with an experienced broker like me makes all the difference.
+Again, this is where working with an experienced broker like me matters.

 What happens if things fall apart?
 Say the deal falls through after an inspection.
 The seller must re-disclose all known defects to future buyers.
 That includes those in backup positions.
 And it must happen quickly.
 Your broker is responsible for getting that information where it needs to go.
 If they’re asleep at the wheel, you could end up in legal hot water.